-SUPER MUNCHKIN
+SUPER MUNCHKIN AND HALF-BREED

-This card may be played whenever it is legal to play a Class, as long as you have a Class card to attach it to.
-You cannot have more than one of the same Class card in play at once.
+These cards may be played whenever it is legal to play a Class or Race, as long as you have an appropriate card (Class for Super Munchkin, Race for

+Half-Breed) to attach it to.
+You cannot have more than one of the same Class or Race card in play at once.

-If you play Super Munchkin with one Class, you get all the advantages of being that Class (the ability to equip Class-only Items, and monsters with penalties against that Class suffer those penalties) and none of the disadvantages (you can equip Items forbidden to that Class, and monsters do not get bonuses because of your Class).
+If you play Super Munchkin with one Class, you get all the advantages of being that Class (the ability to equip Class-only Items, monsters with penalties against that Class suffer those penalties) and none of the disadvantages (you can equip Items forbidden to that Class, and monsters do not get bonuses because of your Class).
 If the Class has an ability that has a cost, however, you must still pay it - you aren't that Super!
-Super Munchkin does not let a Cultist escape that Class's special rules!
+If you play Super Munchkin while you have two Classes, you have all the normal advantages and disadvantages of both Classes.
+(All of the above is also true for Half-Breed, just for Races.)